west32/Web_scraping/README.md

 # Web_scraping

-Few exercises of web pages scraping with using beautiful soup library and without.
+Some web scraping exercises with and without the beautiful soup library.